This post contains affiliate links. Please see our disclosure policy.

 Lime Vinaigrette

-• Tighten the lid and shake until emulsified.
+• Place all ingredients into a jar, tighten the lid, and shake until emulsified.

 Lentil Walnut Taco Meat